 Figure SPM.2 (continued): Regional GHG emissions, and the regional proportion of total cumulative production-based CO2 emissions from 1850 to 2019.
-Panel a shows global net anthropogenic GHG emissions by region (in GtCO2-eq yr-1 (GWP100-AR6)) for the time period 1990-2019.
-Percentage values refer to the contribution of each region to total GHG emissions in each respective time period.
+Panel a shows global net anthropogenic GHG emissions by region (in GtCO2-eq yr-1 (GWP100-AR6)) for the time period 1990-2019.6 Percentage values refer to the contribution of each region to total GHG emissions in each respective time period.
 The single-year peak of emissions in 1997 was due to higher CO2-LULUCF emissions from a forest and peat fire event in South East Asia.
 Regions are as grouped in Annex II.
 Panel b shows the share of historical cumulative net anthropogenic CO2 emissions per region from 1850 to 2019 in GtCO2.
 This includes CO2 from fossil fuel combustion and industrial processes (CO2-FFI) and net CO2 emissions from land use, land-use change, forestry (CO2-LULUCF).
-Other GHG emissions are not included.
-CO2-LULUCF emissions are subject to high uncertainties, reflected by a global uncertainty estimate of ±70% (90% confidence interval).
+Other GHG emissions are not included.6 CO2-LULUCF emissions are subject to high uncertainties, reflected by a global uncertainty estimate of ±70% (90% confidence interval).
 Panel c shows the distribution of regional GHG emissions in tonnes CO2-eq per capita by region in 2019.
 GHG emissions are categorised into: CO2-FFI; net CO2-LULUCF; and other GHG emissions (methane, nitrous oxide, fluorinated gases, expressed in CO2-eq using GWP100-AR6).
 The height of each rectangles refers to the total emissions for each region.
 Emissions from international aviation and shipping are not included.
-In the case of two regions, the area of the rectangles refers to the axis, indicating net CO2 removals rather than emissions.
+In the case of two regions, the area for CO2-LULUCF is below the axis, indicating net CO2 removals rather than emissions.
 CO2-LULUCF emissions are subject to high uncertainties, reflected by a global uncertainty estimate of ±70% (90% confidence interval).
-Panel d shows population, GDP per person, emission indicators by region in 2019 for percentage GHG contributions, total GHG emissions from international aviation and shipping are not included.
-It this report up to 2018.
-Consumption-based emissions are emissions released to the atmosphere in order to generate the goods and s
+Panel d shows population, GDP per person, emission indicators by region in 2019 for percentage GHG contributions, total GHG per person, and total GHG emissions intensity, together with production-based and consumption-based CO2-FFI data, which is assessed in this report up to 2018.
+Consumption-based emissions are emis